Cristian Paulucci: Career

 On 6 January 2013, Paulucci was an assistant manager at San Marcos de Arica, but returned to UC in the following year, again as a scout.
 On 6 January 2015, he was named sporting director at Huachipato.

 On 6 January 2019, Paulucci left Huachipato after the club started a "process of changes".
 On 6 January, he returned to Católica for a third spell, but now as an assistant of the main squad.

 After working as an assistant of Gustavo Quinteros, Ariel Holan and Gus Poyet, Paulucci was named interim manager on 6 January 2021, after Poyet was sacked.
 On 6 January, he was definitely appointed manager until the end of the campaign.

 Paulucci led Católica to the 2021 title, but was sacked on 6 January 2022 after a poor start in the campaign.
+On 8 March 2023, after nearly a year unemployed, he took over Manchego Ciudad Real in the Spanish Tercera Federación.

+On 29 June 2023, after achieving promotion to Segunda Federación, Paulucci left Manchego, and was announced as manager of Mexican club Celaya on 29 August.
+He was dismissed from the latter club on 27 May 2024.

+On 3 October 2024, Paulucci switched teams and countries again, after being named at the helm of Peruvian side Sport Boys.
+The following 12 May, he resigned, and was presented in charge of Deportes La Serena back in Chile three days later.

+On 25 August 2025, Paulucci was sacked from La Serena.